National Travel & Tourism Week

 - Customize this sample press release and submit it to your local paper

-- Hold a rally in your city or at your business during National Travel and Tourism Week
+- Hold a successful Travel Rally Day in your city or at your business during National Travel and Tourism Week

 - Use the suggested tweets or draft several of your own, to communicate the Power of Travel in your area